kommitters/soroban.ex/README.md

 #### Invoke contract function

 **Parameters**
+- `server`: `Soroban.RPC.Server` struct - The Soroban-RPC server to interact with.
+- `network_passphrase`: String - The network passphrase.
 - `contract_address`: Identifier of the contract to be invoked, encoded as `StrKey`.
 - `source_secret_key`: Secret key of the function invoker responsible for signing the transaction.
 - `function_name`: String indicating the name of the function to be invoked.